 If your blood sugar is still too low after 15 minutes, have another 15 grams.

-One way to reduce the odds of an insulin reaction is to use an insulin pump.
-This device provides insulin through a tiny tube inserted into the skin.
-It delivers insulin around the clock, eliminating the need for insulin shots.
-An insulin pump can help keep your blood sugar more stable and may allow more flexibility in planning your meals.
-Insulin pumps do have some disadvantages, so talk to your doctor to learn if this option is right for you.
+This device can lower the odds of a reaction.
+It provides insulin around the clock through a tiny tube inserted into your skin.
+You no longer need to take shots.
+It can help keep your blood sugar stable and may allow more freedom in planning meals.
+There are some drawbacks, so ask your doctor if this option is right for you.

-To find out how well your treatment is working, your doctor will probably suggest you have an A1c blood test every three to six months.
-This test reveals how well your blood sugar has been controlled over the past two to three months.
-If the results show poor blood sugar control, you may need to adjust your insulin therapy, meal planning, or physical activity.
+Your doctor will probably suggest you have an A1c blood test every 3 to 6 months.
+It shows how well your blood sugar has been controlled over the past 2 to 3 months.
+If the results aren’t good, you may need to adjust your insulin dose, meal planning, or physical activity.

-If insulin therapy fails to control your blood sugar or you have frequent insulin reactions, you may be a candidate for pancreatic islet cell transplant.
-Still an experimental procedure, a surgeon transfers healthy insulin-producing cells from a donor into the pancreas of someone with type 1 diabetes.
-Unfortunately, the results may last only few years.
-Medications used to prevent rejection are necessary and can have very serious side effects.
+If insulin shots can’t control your blood sugar or you have frequent reactions, your doctor might suggest a pancreatic islet cell transplant.
+In this experimental procedure, a surgeon transfers healthy insulin-making cells from a donor into your pancreas.
+There’s a downside: The results may last only a few years.
+And you’ll have to take drugs to prevent rejection.
+These can have serious side effects.

 Hope for an Artificial Pancreas

-Researchers are developing a system dubbed the artificial pancreas -- a combination of an insulin pump and continuous glucose monitor controlled by a complex computer program.
-The goal is for the system to automatically release insulin in response to blood sugar levels, and to reduce the release of insulin when blood sugars drop, just the way a real pancreas does.
-Early trials suggest the approach can improve blood sugar control.
-An effective artificial pancreas could one day reduce the constant maintenance associated with type 1 diabetes.
+Researchers are working on a system called the artificial pancreas.
+This combination of an insulin pump and continuous glucose monitor is controlled by a complex computer program.
+The goal is for it to work like the real thing.
+That means it will adjust the insulin it puts out in response to rising or falling blood sugar levels.
+Early trials suggest it can improve blood sugar control.